- How the CPS may find out about a private prosecution

 - cases where the defendant has already been given either a simple caution or a conditional caution for the offence (which remains in being), and the simple caution was appropriately given in accordance with Home Office cautioning guidelines, or the giving of the conditional caution was in accordance with the Director's Guidance on Conditional Cautioning.

-In cases where you decide that taking over a private prosecution in order to stop it is the appropriate course of action, then, unless there are exceptional circumstances, you should write to the private prosecutor explaining the reasons for your decision.
+In cases where it is decided that taking over a private prosecution in order to stop it is the appropriate course of action, then, unless there are exceptional circumstances, the CPS should write to the private prosecutor explaining the reasons for the decision.

 When not to take over a private prosecution